ncullen93/pyGOBN/README.md

 	>>> from pyGOBN import *
 	>>> gobn = GOBN()
 	>>> gobn.make()

+If any errors happen, they will be printed to the IPython console exactly as if you were on the real terminal.
+However, if you want to get a more detailed view of every step of the installation process, simply pass in the argument 'verbose=True' to the 'make()' function.

 If you already have GOBNILP set up on your local machine, but in a different directory than the pre-packaged version, pass in the path to that directory and you're good to go!
 The path should be of the form